rmarting/rmarting.github.io/_posts/2021-09-01-migrating-kafka-with-mirror-maker2.md

 [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)
 provided by the great community of [Strimzi](https://strimzi.io/).

-Red Hat AMQ Streams provides a full list of operators to help streamline the installation, configuration, and maintenance operations for OpenShift platforms.
+Strimzi provides a full list of operators to help streamline the installation, configuration, and maintenance operations for OpenShift platforms.
 Thanks to these operators we could manage this complex migration scenario with a small few resources to achieve our goals.